Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

-Similarly to the case of the spin operator in the previous subsection, the single particle contribution to $M_{1,D_s}^{(s.p.)}$ is modified by the presence of the collisionless drag as is evident from evaluating the commutator (Eq. (\ref{eq:m1eff})):
+Similarly to the case of the spin operator in the previous subsection, the single particle contribution to $M_{1,D_s}^{(s.p.)}$ is modified by the presence of the collisionless drag as is evident from evaluating the commutator (Eq.~(\ref{eq:m1eff})):

-where the Hamiltonian $\hat{H}_{eff}$ is the effective hydrodynamic Hamiltonian of Eq. (\ref{hydrohamiltonian}) with the addition of the harmonic trapping potential.
-The drag coefficient $\rho_{A B}$ must now be thought of as a function of the coordinates through $n(\mathbf{r})$, in the spirit of the local density approximation.
-This approximation should be valid as long as the healing length is much smaller than the size of the Bose-Bose mixture cloud, which we can identify with the Thomas-Fermi radius $R_{TF}$ (see Eq. (\ref{eq:thomasfermi})).
+where the Hamiltonian $\hat{H}_{eff}$ is the effective hydrodynamic Hamiltonian of Eq.~(\ref{hydrohamiltonian}) with the addition of the harmonic trapping potential.
+The local drag coefficient $\rho_{A B} (\mathbf{r})$ is a function of the coordinates $\mathbf{r}$ only through $n(\mathbf{r})$, i.e. the local density approximation of Eq.~(\ref{eq:dragF}).
+The inverse energy weighted moment, $M_{-1,D_s}$, is determined by the spin susceptibility via the expression \cite{Sartori}:

+Consistently the density profile is determined within the local density approximation of the Lee-Huang-Yang equation of state in presence of the harmonic potential (see Appendix \ref{app:thermodynamics} for the derivation)\footnote{The use of the local density approximation for $\rho_{AB}$ and $\chi_s$ is valid as long as the spin healing length $\xi_s =\sqrt{8\pi n \left(a-a_{AB}\right)}$ is much smaller than the size of the Bose-Bose mixture cloud, which we can identify with the Thomas-Fermi radius $R_{TF}$ (see Eq.~(\ref{eq:thomasfermi})).}.
-The inverse energy weighted moment, $M_{-1,D_s}$, is determined instead by the spin susceptibility.
-We have indeed:

-Again at mean field level the drag is absent and the susceptibility is just $\chi_{s,MF}= \frac{2}{g-g_{AB}}$, giving the following result for the mean field spin dipole frequency $\omega_{MF}$: